Property Assessed Clean Energy Loans Basics

 If you’ve used a PACE loan to outfit your home with solar power, a potential owner may be okay with taking on the extra payments, as they’ll also likely see immediate savings with lower energy bills.
 But, if you’ve taken on a PACE loan to replace a roof or add insulation, the benefits to the next owner may not be so obvious, making it harder for you to sell your home at a good price.

 While PACE loans can provide a great opportunity for homeowners to make energy-efficient improvements, experts say that some lenders may be over-promising the benefits of these loans -- while not informing borrowers of the true costs.
 In many cases, contractors, who may contact customers through door-to-door sales, can have borrowers approved on the spot for a PACE loan.

 That lighting-fast approval process can be risky, especially for elderly borrowers, who may not know what they’re getting into.
 And, since PACE loans are legally classified as a tax assessment, lenders are not legally required to consider a borrower’s ability to repay.
 So, if you’re consider a PACE loan, make sure you know exactly what you owe, and that you have the cash each year to afford your annual payment.

 The Pros and Cons of PACE Loans

-- No money down: PACE loans require zero downpayment, as the first payment comes as a part of your annual property tax assessment.
+No money down.
+PACE loans require zero down payment or upfront costs, as the first payment comes as a part of your annual property tax assessment.